Who's the biggest star from your hometown? New interactive map reveals Scotland's biggest names

 For example, it reveals that Freddie Mercury (born in Tanzania) is the most notable person from Zanzibar.

 But who are Scotland’s most ‘notable’ people and where were they born?
-Here’s a list of 12 big names from Scotland according to this cutting-edge newly released map.
+Here’s a list of 12 big names from Scotland according to this cutting-edge map.

 1. Karen Gillan (Inverness)

-Karen Sheila Gillan is a Scottish actress and former model born in Inverness, the Highland council area of Scotland.
-She is famous for her portrayal of Amy Pond in the science fiction series Doctor Who, from 2010 to 2012.
+Karen Sheila Gillan is a Scottish actress and former model born in Inverness in the Highlands.
+She is famous for her portrayal of Amy Pond in the science fiction series Doctor Who between 2010 to 2012.
 Gillan also played Ruby Roundhouse in the 2017 movie, Jumanji: Welcome to the Jungle (and its 2019 sequel.)

 Photo: Screengrab (Mapbox) / Steve Parsons (PA)